Collections in Go

 go library provides built-in collection types to handle different data structures.

-An array in Go is a fixed-size collection of elements of the same type.
-Once you define the size of an array, it cannot be changed
+Array [n]T fixed-size collection of elements of the same type.
+Array cannot be resized

 func main() {